James Richardson Spensley

-James Richardson Spensley (17 May 1867 – 10 November 1915) was an English doctor, footballer, manager, Scout leader and medic from Stoke Newington, London.
-He is considered to be one of the "Fathers of Italian football", due to his association with Genoa CFC and his contribution to the modern day variation of the game in Italy.
+James Richardson Spensley (17 May 1867 – 10 November 1915) was an English medical doctor, footballer, manager, scout leader and medic from Stoke Newington, London.
+He is considered to be one of the "Fathers of Italian football", due to his association with Genoa CFC and his contribution to the modern day variation of the game in Italy and of Italian scouting.

 Biography

 He was born in 1867 in the Stoke Newington district of London to William Spensley and Elizabeth Alice Richardson.
 Although he was born and grew up in London, the Spensley family were originally from the Swaledale area in Yorkshire.

 Richardson Spensley had the opportunity to travel far and wide as an adult.
 Amongst the most keen interests which he had acquired whilst travelling were eastern religions, languages (he was versed in Greek and Sanskrit), boxing and football.
 In addition to working as a doctor, he spent some time as a correspondent for the British newspaper the Daily Mail.